openjdk/valhalla-docs/site/design-notes/parametric-vm/parametric-vm.md

   - The `tag` item has the value `CONSTANT_SpecializationLinkage` (22).

-  - The value of the `parameter_index` item must be a valid index into the `constant_pool` table.
+  - The value of the `selector_index` item must be a valid index into the `constant_pool` table.
 The `constant_pool` entry at that index must be a loadable constant (§5.1).
-(It will be proposed as a linkage parameter value for the associated API point, and validated produce a specialization anchor for that API point.)
+(It will be proposed as a linkage selector value for the associated API point, and validated produce a specialization anchor for that API point.)

   - The value of the `reference_index` item must be a valid index into